Prostate Cancer: Screening, Biopsy and Technologies at IU Health

 IU School of Medicine physicists and engineers — with help from IU Health surgeons — pioneered HIFU treatment for prostate cancer in the 1990s.
 Since then, we have made it even more effective.
 We remain leaders today in improving and administering this minimally invasive treatment.

 As one of the first training centers in the U.S., we teach doctors nationwide how to perform HIFU.
 We are also one of the highest-volume HIFU centers in the country.
 Our urologists bring this unparalleled expertise and experience to your treatment.
-We also offer:

-Before your procedure, you’ll receive instructions for a bowel preparation to clear out your intestines.
+Before your procedure, you’ll receive instructions for bowel preparation to clear out your intestines.
 The prep is similar to what you would do for a colonoscopy.

-Before your procedure, you’ll receive instructions for a bowel preparation to clear out your intestines.
+Before your procedure, you’ll receive instructions for bowel preparation to clear out your intestines.
 The prep is similar to what you would do for a colonoscopy.

 After this prostate cancer treatment: